SUMMERTIME ROCK OUT INFO

 For all the curious parents and eager rockers we will be offering a chance for you all to come in and explore Castle Bing Bong prior to camp, and for new rockers who just can't wait till camp or who might be a little nervous, we are offering a special RBL Clubhouse just for them.

-The tours will be offered on Saturday, May 25 and July 13 at 12:00 / 12:30 / 1:00 / and 1:30.
-Just come to RBL (400 -E Treat Ave) at those times.
+We have already offered our first summer tour of the season on Saturday, May 25 and it was a great experience for the rockers and artists who attended.
+Our second tour will be on July 13 at 12:00 / 12:30 / 1:00 / and 1:30.
+There’s no need to RSVP, just come to RBL (400 -E Treat Ave) at those times.
 We'll open the doors on the minute and welcome you in.
-Parents and rockers are welcome on the tour.
+Both parents and rockers are welcome on the tour.
 From 2:00 - 4:00 we will offer Clubhouse.
 Clubhouse is just for the rockers.

 Pick Up & Drop Off